1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 bach icon Back to Bach

-Johann Sebastian Bach was born in Eisenach, Germany to a family of musicians spanning six generations from the sixteenth to nineteenth centuries.
-Bach was a prolific composer and excelled in nearly every genre.
-His best known works are the Brandenburg Concertos, Orchestral Suites and his many Cantatas.
+Johann Sebastian Bach was born in Eisenach, Germany, to a family of musicians spanning six generations from the sixteenth to nineteenth centuries.
+His best-known works are the Brandenburg Concertos, Orchestral Suites, and Cantatas.

 French Suite No. 1 BWV 812 | Johann Sebastian Bach's autograph manuscript of a keyboard Sarabande (1722) | Bach-Archiv Leipzig